Current RMA Instruments

 • Cardiac transplant rejection #

-• Myocardial abnormality caused by valvular disease * - Cardiac valve disease SoPs (Rheumatic heart disease; aortic stenosis)
+• Myocardial abnormality caused by valvular disease* - Cardiac valve disease SOPs (Rheumatic heart disease; Aortic stenosis; Mitral Valve Prolapse)

-• Infective myocarditis * (may lead to cardiomyopathy as a sequela)
+• Infective myocarditis* - Myocarditis SOP (May lead to cardiomyopathy as a sequela)

 • Exercise-induced cardiac remodelling (athlete’s heart) #